Real stories that show how our virtual healthcare services change lives and strengthen your brand.

 J. Fernando Arevalo, a holder of MD, and PhD degrees, completed his medical and ophthalmology training in Caracas, Venezuela (his native country), before traveling to Bogota, Colombia for a two-year Retina and Vitreous fellowship.
-After this intensive training, he traveled to the USA for a 2-year Retina and Vitreous/Uveitis and Intraocular Inflammation fellowship at UCSD.
+After this intensive training, he travelled to the USA for a 2-year Retina and Vitreous/Uveitis and Intraocular Inflammation fellowship at UCSD.
 The following year, Dr. Arevalo went to Philadelphia for an Ocular Oncology fellowship at Wills Eye Hospital.
 After a successful academic career in Venezuela for 15 years, Dr. Arevalo was invited by Johns Hopkins University in Baltimore to work as a Professor of Ophthalmology and the Chief of the Retina Division of the King Khaled Eye Hospital (KKESH) in Riyadh, Saudi Arabia for a four-year tenure, followed by an appointment at the Wilmer Eye Institute as the Edmund F. and Virginia B. Ball Professor of Ophthalmology in the Retina Division, and an appointment as chief of ophthalmology at Johns Hopkins Bayview Medical Center in 2015.
 As a clinical scientist, Dr. Arevalo has more than 900 scientific publications (370 in Pubmed), 17 books, and more than 1300 invited lecture presentations that have led to international recognition and awards.
 Dr. Arevalo is a former President of the Pan-American Retina and Vitreous Society (2006-2008), Past-President (2017-2019) of the Pan-American Association of Ophthalmology, and current Chairman of the Pan-American Ophthalmological Foundation (2021-24).

 Traveling and enjoying life with my family.